komplexb/komplexb.github.io/work/theheroco/index.md

 </a>
 The Hero Company is a digital marketing company that authors incredible, life-changing information products: ebooks, seminars and online courses.

-I worked on the various sales funnels driving customers to these products.
+I worked on the various sales funnels driving potential customers to these products.
 My primary activities revolved around using PHP & JavaScript to integrate third-party email, commerce and analytics services.

 View Websites: